pfaciana/version-sync/README.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-This will check and update versions in `package.json` and `app.json` files, using the default patch release type.
+This will check and update versions in `package.json`, using the default patch release type.

 ## Usage